whitelunarium/pages_fork/README.md

 > “Make instruction Effective, Efficient, Engaging.”

-- **Problem (Anchor):** Begin with a real-world task or problem that students must solve, `pages` is consdier launch point project.
+- **Problem (Anchor):** Begin with a real-world task or problem that students must solve, `pages` is considered launch point project.
-- **Activation:** Connect to prior knowledge or personal experience, GitHub OCS contains project from many years of instruction.
+- **Activation:** Connect to prior knowledge or personal experience, GitHub OCS contains projects from many years of instruction.
 - **Demonstration:** Show examples or models — how it’s done, `pages` has blogs and OCS has many projects to build upon.
 - **Application:** Provide practice — guided then independent, OCS learning uses sprints to practice and iterate.
 - **Integration:** Encourage students to reflect, share, or transfer skills to new contexts, students are encouraged to add to OCS.